This blog post was written by Jordan Tonooka

 Graphical assessment of eliminations that fell partly and completely into the stall over a 24-hour period (Figure below) showed that high hourly percentages of eliminations into the stall coincided with both human disturbance (e.g., milking) and the cow’s own position in the stall (e.g., forwards during feeding).
 Additionally, the times with the greatest proportions of elimination frequencies did not appear to be related to hourly percentages of eliminations that fell into the stall.

 If you are interested in learning more, I presented my work at the Société Québécoise pour l’Étude Biologique du Comportement (SQEBC) 2020 virtual conference as part of the Animal Welfare session, titled, “What's the scoop on cow poop?
-The eliminative behaviors of dairy cattle and how they are affected by outdoor access in tie-stall housing. ” I also invite you to check out my Master's thesis, where I present the full results and elaborate on the discussion.
+The eliminative behaviors of dairy cattle and how they are affected by outdoor access in tie-stall housing. ” You can watch my presentation by accessing this link.
+I also invite you to check out my Master's thesis, where I present the full results and elaborate on the discussion.

 The effects of exercise and movement opportunity on the eliminative behaviors of dairy cattle are particularly relevant as the dairy industry moves away from year-long or continuous tie-stall housing systems.
 My literature review defined and described the eliminative behaviors of dairy cattle and identified gaps in knowledge for this topic, while my study helped to better understand how and when eliminations occur indoors at the tie-stall and outdoors in paddocks.